 You can use the resources in any environment to motivate your dog to be attentive, compliant, and respectful.
 Every time you give your dog access to her “good stuff” (access to space, food, toys, belly rubs, opportunities to interact with other dogs, go out for a walk…or other real-life rewards), ask her to sit, lie down, or come when called.
 This practice establishes an extensive reward history for great behaviors.
 Your dog routinely demonstrates deference to you.
 He thrives on structure and the mental engagement of figuring out what he must do to “make” you throw the ball.

 A word about punishment…Where reinforcement makes a behavior stronger, punishment decreases the likelihood of a behavior.
 A motivational training method sets your dog up to learn to earn rewards for the appropriate behaviors.
 Compulsion-based methods rely on the use of aversives to punish undesirable behaviors.
 The dog works to avoid a punishment rather than engaging in behaviors to earn rewards.
-While both methods work, positive punishment techniques have been in use in formal obedience training for 100+ years.
-However, this method doesn’t take into account modern scientific findings on canine cognition.
-It, also, falls short with respect to current academic knowledge in the arena of dogs’ emotional lives.
-In the end, it is a matter of personal preferences.
-Behaviors must be regularly rewarded or punished.
+While both methods work, positive punishment techniques can do harm and doesn’t take into account modern scientific findings on canine cognition.
+It, also, falls short with respect to current academic knowledge in the arena of dogs’ emotional lives and does not teach the dog life skills.

 © 2018 Kimberly B. Mandel CPDT-KA